Sunlun Sayadaw: Early life

 As a boy, Maung Kyaw Din was entrusted to the Myingyan Min Kyaw Sayadaw to study literature.
 However, due to his temperament, he did not excel in reading and writing.
 At age 15, he began work at the Myingyan administrative office.
 In adulthood, he married Ma Shwe Yi from the same village.
 They had five children, four of whom died young, leaving only one son.

 At the age of 30, he left his job and earned his living farming his parents’ land.

 Spiritual awakening

+Biography of Sayadaw Kyaw Din in his burial temple in Myingyan.

 Although U Kyaw Din did not study the scriptures in depth, in the month of Tabaung 1281 ME (1919 CE), he began to seek the Dhamma.
 He practiced meditation on breathing — inhalation, exhalation, awareness of touch, and mindfulness — with strong faith, diligence, and perseverance, day and night without interruption.